Variance reduction techniques for stochastic proximal point algorithms

 Summing from $0$ up to $k-1$ and dividing both sides by $k$, we obtain

 Finally, by convexity of $F$, we get

 \end{proof}

-The next theorem shows that, when $F$ satisfies additionally the PL property \eqref{PL condition}, the sequence generated by algorithm \ref{algo:unified} exhibits a geometric convergence rate both in terms of the distance to a minimizer, as also of the objective function values.
+The next theorem shows that, when $F$ additionally satisfies the PL property \eqref{PL condition}, the sequence generated by algorithm \ref{algo:unified} exhibits a linear convergence rate both in terms of the distance to a minimizer and also of the values of the objective function.

 \begin{theorem} Suppose that Assumptions \ref{ass:funtion} and \ref{ass:variance} are verified with $\rho >0$ and that the sequence $(\bx^k)_{k \in \N}$ is generated by Algorithm \ref{algo:unified}.
 Let $M$ be such that $M > B/\rho$ and $\alpha > 0$ such that $\alpha < 1 / ( A+MC)$.
 Set $ q \coloneqq \max\left\{1 - \alpha\mu\left(1-\alpha (A+ MC)\right), 1+\frac{B}{M}-\rho\right\}$.
 Then $q \in ]0,1[$ and for all $k \in \N$,